SAM MASTERS LEGAL

 which states “To prove the crime, the State must prove the four elements beyond a reasonable doubt:

 Sam Masters Legal will use more than 25 years of knowledge and experience and work for you by vigorously challenging the evidence and procedural processes used against you.
-In the event that you or a loved one has been charged with resisting or obstructing an officer you can entrust your legal defense to Mr. Masters' aggressive law firm.
+If you or a loved one has been charged with resisting or obstructing an officer, you can entrust your legal defense to Mr. Masters' aggressive law firm.

 Call (386) 252-4717 today for a free initial consultation with a Daytona Beach Criminal Attorney.
 Serving Flagler & Volusia Counties, including the cities of Daytona, Daytona Beach, Ormond Beach, Port Orange, New Smyrna Beach and Palm Coast, Bunnell and Flagler Beach in Flagler County.